jgrizzled/uniswap10/README.md

 # Uniswap10 Server

-Back end API for Uniswap10 - a customizeable index of liquid cryptoasets traded on [Uniswap](https://uniswap.io).
+Back end API for Uniswap10 - a customizeable index of cryptocurrencies traded on [Uniswap](https://uniswap.io).
+Track the top cryptocurrencies on the most popular decentralized exchange.

+Uniswap10 is an index representing the hypothetical investment performance of a liquidity-weighted allocation strategy.
+Get broad exposure to the DeFi ecosystem by following market trends.
+Customize the strategy parameters to fit your trading style.

 [Live Demo](https://uniswap10.now.sh)